FDA intensifies surveillance on eateries to ensure proper food hygiene

 FDA says the visits would be unannounced.

-The decision to inspect these eateries comes after the East Legon and the La branches of Marwako Fast Food, did not have food hygiene permit to operate.
+The decision to inspect these eateries comes after the East Legon, and the La branches of Marwako Fast Food did not have food hygiene permits to operate.

 Checks by the FDA revealed that the restaurant’s food hygiene permit had expired.